Searching for the neutral triple gauge couplings in the process $\mu^+\mu^-\to \gamma \nu\bar{\nu}$ at muon colliders: Summary

 Numerical results show that future muon colliders can set substantially stronger expected constraints on nTGCs operators compared to the current bounds from the LHC, particularly for the two purely gauge operators, $\mathcal{O}_{G+}$ and $\widetilde{\mathcal{O}}_{G+}$, which yield the most stringent expected constraints.
 Additionally, the partial wave unitarity constraints are derived for each operator, and the obtained expected constraints in this work are much tighter than the unitarity bounds, ensuring the validity of SMEFT approach within the studied energy range.
+We also analyze the constraints on CPV operators $\widetilde{\mathcal{O}}_{G+}$ and $\widetilde{\mathcal{O}}_{G-}$ from the electron EDM, showing that the expected constraints at future muon colliders are stronger than the EDM constraints.
 The study underscores the critical role of muon colliders in probing nTGCs interactions, and further reinforces the growing importance of dimension-8 operators in SMEFT analyses.
 In light of recent proposals to construct future muon colliders, this work shows the important role of muon colliders in exploring NP beyond the SM.